 Can the Ethiopian change his skin, or the leopard his spots?
 Then may ye also do good, that are accustomed to do evil?

 A literal reading of this biblical passage appears to support the argument that all evildoers are naturally predisposed to commit evil deeds and that it is pointless to seek to change them.
 Yet Espina does not espouse this position in regards to Jews and conversos but follows, once more, Nicholas of Lyra’s interpretation of the passage that it cannot be applied to discount the possibility of genuine conversions.
 Lyra and Espina accept that, like all human beings in the wake of the biblical fall of Adam and Eve, the Jews have a natural inclination to succumb to temptation and commit evil rather than good.
-Yet they both unambiguously agree that any comparison of the Jews to either an Ethiopian or a leopard must not be understood to rule out genuine conversions since free will could always overcome evil, albeit “with difficulty” (et ideo per conatum liberi arbitrii ad oppositum potest reuerti ad bonum tamen cum difficultate propter habitum inclinamtem ad oppositium).
+Yet they both unambiguously agree that any comparison of the Jews to either an Ethiopian or a leopard must not be understood to rule out genuine conversions since free will can always overcome evil, albeit “with difficulty” (et ideo per conatum liberi arbitrii ad oppositum potest reuerti ad bonum tamen cum difficultate propter habitum inclinamtem ad oppositium).
 Lyra adds, for good measure, that changes which seem impossible through nature are not impossible for God and Espina heartily concurs with this assessment although he emphasises that “great virtue in the heart is necessary” (magna virtus cordis est necessaria) for Jews “who have been fed that [Jewish/Talmudic] doctrine since childhood” to become sincere Christians.

 Even insincere converts are not entirely beyond hope.
 Espina is clear that judaizing conversos may well come to perceive the error of their beliefs and become genuine Christians.
 Once more, however, such post-baptism conversions were likely to be few in number and miraculous in nature.
 Espina thinks that such instances of judaizing conversos genuinely recanting will be the result of God’s doing: either by means of a “sign” (signa) or some divine “tribulations” (tribulationes) inflicted upon the conversos.
 Such repentant heretics could, when properly catechized under the close spiritual supervision of the friars, become heartfelt Christians.
 Far from resigning himself to a form of spiritual fatalism or pessimism, Espina states that it is even possible for the children and descendants of hardened judaizing conversos to come to acknowledge the “catholic truth and salvation” (catholice veritatis e saluabuntur) and abjure the “iudayca perfidia” through their everyday exposure to Catholicism .